-Because of the promise it showed in preclinical-trial studies, the European Medicines Agency in 2014 granted Osilodrostat orphan drug status as a Cushing’s syndrome treatment in 2014.
+Because of the promise it showed in preclinical studies, the European Medicines Agency (EMA) granted Isturisa orphan drug status as a Cushing’s syndrome treatment in 2014.
 Isturisa was later granted approval by the European Commission (EC) as a treatment for endogenous Cushing’s syndrome.

 Doctors make a distinction between Cushing’s syndrome and Cushing’s disease.
 When the adrenal gland produces excessive amounts of cortisol, the condition is called Cushing’s syndrome.
-When a pituitary gland tumor secretes excessive amounts of adrenal gland stimulating hormone, or ACTH, the disorder is referred to as Cushing’s disease.
+When a pituitary gland tumor secretes excessive amounts of adrenocorticotropic hormone (ACTH), the disorder is referred to as Cushing’s disease.

-Osilodrostat is an oral drug that inhibits an enzyme called 11-beta-hydroxylase that is involved in cortisol production.
-Blocking the enzyme prevents excessive cortisol production, normalizing the hormone’s levels in the body and reducing Cushing’s disease symptoms.
+Isturisa is an oral medicine that inhibits an enzyme called 11-beta-hydroxylase that is involved in cortisol production.
+Blocking the enzyme prevents excessive cortisol production, normalizing the levels of the hormone in the body and reducing the symptoms of Cushing’s disease.

 A Phase 2 clinical trial (NCT01331239) investigated the safety and efficacy of Isturisa’s as a Cushing’s disease treatment.
 The trial that concluded in October 2019 was initially named LINC-1 but, through a study protocol amendment, patients who completed the study could continue into a second phase called LINC-2.